-Pike County Housing Authority is a public housing agency in Pikeville, Kentucky that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Pike County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Pike County Housing Authority serves Pike County.

-As of the most recent VMS report, Pike County Housing Authority manages 446 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Pike County Housing Authority manages 481 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 30% having issued approximately 15 vouchers in the past year.
 The average voucher holder has received housing benefits for 3 years and 11 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 8 months on the waiting list1.